Context & Background

 Current Landscape

-At the beginning of the 2025 school year, Indigenous Services Canada (ISC) denied funding to YFNEDs Rural Nutrition Program.
-This has left nearly 1,000 Indigenous students living in rural Yukon communities without access to essential school food services.
-YFNED is currently appealing this decision, and asking for support.
+However, at the start of the 2025 school year, Indigenous Services Canada (ISC) denied funding to YFNEDs Rural Nutrition Program.
+Responses to this termination have varied across communities, from emergency funding through First Nations governments & development corporations, to stopgap funding & corporate investments, to the complete cessation of the program.
+This has left many Indigenous students living in rural Yukon communities without access to essential school food services.

 Looking Ahead